V381/Organizer/README.md

 Application code is designed in way that allows expanding/adding/coding new small apps easily.
 For now there are 3.
 Probably in future there will be more

-Tested/works perfect in Webkit based browsers.
+Tested/works perfect in Webkit based browsers and firefox.